ysugimoto/falco/README.md

 ```

 ### Note:
-Youe VCL will have dependent modules and loaded via `include [module]`. `falco` accept include path from `-I, --include_path` flag and search and load destination module from include path.
+Your VCL will have dependent modules and loaded via `include [module]`. `falco` accept include path from `-I, --include_path` flag and search and load destination module from include path.

 ## User defined subroutine